s-mushnoori/diagnosing-pancreatic-cancer/README.md

 Now if we want to look at the dataset as a whole, we want to combine all the files in a way that each *row* now corresponds to a sample, and each *column* corresponds to the intensity of signal at a corresponding value of 'M/z'.
 In other words, each value of 'M/z' is now a 'feature', and each row is now a sample.
 The problem here is that we now have several thousand features and about two hundred samples.
 This can be tough to analyze, but more on that later.

-With the intensities normalizsed and our dataset created, we can visualizse the samples as a spectrogram.
+With the intensities normalized and our dataset created, we can visualize the samples as a spectrogram.
+Visually  these look  very similar, and the goal of the project is to hopefully train a model to successfully detect differences that we manually cannot.

 ![Spectrogram control](https://github.com/s-mushnoori/diagnosing-pancreatic-cancer/blob/master/Figures/Spectrogram%20Control.png)

 ![Spectrogram panIN](https://github.com/s-mushnoori/diagnosing-pancreatic-cancer/blob/master/Figures/Spectrogram%20PanIN.png)

-asa